Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Samuel is averaging 73.3 receiving yards per game in six career matchups against the Rams, 22.8 more than his receiving yards prop bet over/under for Sunday's game (50.5).
+- In his six matchups against the Rams, Samuel's 73.3 receiving yards average is 21.8 more than his over/under for Sunday's game (51.5).

 - Samuel, in six matchups, had a touchdown catch twice.
 But he did not have multiple TDs in either of those games.